-- (8A) A person to whom subsection (8) applies may be detained at a police station, vehicle, vessel, hospital or other place as aforesaid for the purposes of subsections (8) to (8L) by a police officer. - (8B) Any person referred to in subsection (8) may, for the purposes of subsections (8) to (8L), be taken- - (a) to a police station; or - (b) to a police station, vehicle or vessel where facilities are available for the analysis by a breath analysing instrument of a specimen of breath; or - (c) to a hospital; or - (d) where there are reasonable grounds for believing that a doctor is available at any other place-to that place;
+(8A) A person to whom subsection (8) applies may be detained at a police station, vehicle, vessel, hospital or other place as aforesaid for the purposes of subsections (8) to (8L) by a police officer.

+(8B) Any person referred to in subsection (8) may, for the purposes of subsections (8) to (8L), be taken-

-and such person may be taken to more than 1 of such places if the purposes of those subsections cannot be carried out or effected at a place to which the person has been first taken.
+- (a) to a police station; or - (b) to a police station, vehicle or vessel where facilities are available for the analysis by a breath analysing instrument of a specimen of breath; or and such person may be taken to more than 1 of such places if the purposes of those subsections cannot be carried out or effected at a place to which the person has been first taken.